-An undergraduate course in dynamic systems involves basic material in previous undergraduate courses that are critical building blocks for course execution.
-Differential Equations, Mathematical Methods for Engineers, Dynamics, etc. are all basic underlying material that is critical to the material covered in an undergraduate course.
-Material taught in those prerequisite courses is often considered irrelevant to the student since there is no practical application to firmly instill these basic STEM (Science, Technology, Engineering, Mathematics) concepts.
-A traditional Dynamic Systems course, with traditional class lecture/homework/test scenario is destined to the same fate as these earlier courses, if taught in the same manner.
+A Dynamic Systems course generally involves material from previous undergraduate courses related to Differential Equations, Mathematical Methods for Engineers, Dynamics, etc. These underlying courses are basic building blocks that are critical to the students understanding of dynamic systems material.
+However, students often consider material in earlier courses as irrelevant since immediate practical application is not implemented in the previous courses.
+A traditional Dynamic Systems course, with traditional class lecture/homework/test scenario is destined to the same fate as these earlier courses if taught in the same manner.

-A new variation of this Dynamic Systems course has been implemented, which has individual projects which address various analytical approaches using closed-form analytical solutions with MATLAB and SIMULINK computer software to completely address 1st and 2nd order systems.
+A new variation of this course has been implemented which has individual projects which address various analytical approaches using closed-form analytical solutions with MATLAB and SIMULINK computer software to completely address 1st and 2nd order systems.
 In addition, a laboratory based component is added to collect measured data for these systems to be used to further develop the analytical representation of these systems.
 Students work in groups and collect data to develop these models and prepare detailed reports summarizing their efforts.
-Each project is anonymously peer reviewed by another team to provide a detailed evaluation of the report and data evaluation.
-As a result of this peer review, the students further appreciate the need to analyze and report findings in an accurate manner.

-The project is described along with laboratory experiments performed.
+The project is described along with lab experiments performed.
 Student comments regarding the project are presented.
-Assessments at the end of the first deployment of the project clearly indicate that the students enjoyed the hands-on based project and clearly felt that they understood the material in much greater depth as a result of the project.
+Assessments of the first two semesters of the project clearly indicate that the students enjoyed the hands-on based project and clearly felt that they understood the material in much greater depth as a result of the project.

-I. Problem
+I. PROBLEM

-Many students do not understand the need for basic STEM (Science, Technology, Engineering, Mathematics) material that is critical to the solution of engineering problems.
-Many times this occurs since there is no practical relevance of the material presented - as far as the student is concerned.
+Students generally do not understand the need for basic STEM (Science, Technology, Engineering, Mathematics) material that is critical to the solution of engineering problems.
+Course material is presented in a fashion such that the students have no practical application that encourages them to retain any of the material or concepts.
+As far as the student is concerned, the material is useless.
 Unfortunately, all of these underlying courses and related material become very critical as upper level course material is addressed in the final semesters of a student's undergraduate educational studies.

-Often the students feel that they do not command the subject matter well enough and sometimes feel that it is too late to catch up and review what they now realize they should have already known from previous courses.
+In later upper level courses the students struggle with basic material since they do not command the subject matter well enough.
+In many instances the students feel that it is too late to catch up and review what they now realize they should have already known from previous courses.
 Figure 1 shows a cartoon expressing the student's eventual realization as they approach the latter part of the undergraduate educational career.